yfaway/zone-apis/README.md

-# Zone API - an alternative approach to access devices / sensors
+# Zone API - an alternative approach to writing rules
-In OpenHab, items are defined in a flat manner in .items files under the /etc/openhab2/items folder.
+In OpenHab, items are defined in a flat manner in the *.items* files under the */etc/openhab2/items folder*.
-They are typically linked to a channel exposed by the underlying hardware (virtual items do not link to any).
+They are typically linked to a channel exposed by the underlying hardware.
 This flat structure has an impact on how rules (whether in Xtend or Jython) are organized.
 As there is no higher level abstraction, rules tend to listen to changes from the specific devices.
 When the rules need to interact with multiple devices of the same type, they can utilize the